helium/helium-wallet-rs/README.md

 precision.

-The default behavior of the `pay` command is to print out what the intended payment is going to be _without_ submiting it to the blockchain.
+The default behavior of the `pay` command is to print out what the intended payment is going to be _without_ submitting it to the blockchain.
 In the second example the `--commit` option commits the actual payment to the API for processing by the blockchain.

 #### Multiple Payees in one transaction
-To send tokens to mulitple other accounts use:
+To send tokens to multiple other accounts use:

 ```
     helium-wallet pay multi <path to json file>